directional sign on a sidewalk

 Source: Super User.

-Shorthand notation for Yii commands in Git Bash and Windows Terminal
+Shorthand notation for Yii commands

-A bit tiring so I wanted to make this a little bit easy.
-For example, to be able to type:
+Since I am a Windows maniac, I have to type php yii before each command each and every time.
+A bit tiring.
+I wanted to make this a little bit easy.
+For example, to be able to type y migrate instead of: php yii migrate.

-Read More “Shorthand notation for Yii commands in Git Bash and Windows Terminal”
+Read More “Shorthand notation for Yii commands”

-…that is alpha channel instead of (as for past 30+ years) background color.
+Deleting or moving selection in Paint reveals emptiness… that is alpha channel instead of (as for past 30+ years) background color.

 The easiest and fastest way of getting rid of this, is to get “old” Paint back.